 Go ahead and run the application:

-And visit localhost:3000/foo in your browser.
-You should find your request gets successfully redirected.
+http://localhost:3000/foo in your browser.
+You should find that your request gets successfully redirected.

 The eagle-eyed of you might have noticed something interesting: The signature for the ListenAndServe function is